jtrudeau/github-tutorial/README.md

 ```

 ## 3) Make a tiny change
 Open `exercises/gaussian.ipynb`, run the single cell to generate the plot, then save the notebook.
+What about this file?

 Tips to open the notebook:
 - With Jupyter: run `jupyter notebook` (or `jupyter lab`) and click the file.